jessvan/Morgen/md/HP-HowTo.md

 ## Intro

-eBooks come in many forms, from native Apps to online reading experiences that cross-over to print with the use of MediaWiki and the newly developed htmltoprint workflow.
+ebooks come in many forms, from native Apps to online reading experiences that cross-over to print with the use of MediaWiki and the newly developed htmltoprint workflow.
 The PublishingLab has spent part of 2015 working on a custom App and an online reading reading experience.
-Unlike creating ePubs, which can be done with the help of Pandoc, both of these workflows required skilled developers.
+Unlike creating epubs, which can be done with the help of Pandoc, both of these workflows required skilled developers.